 The iStent infinite creates arcs of flow while minimizing disruption to tissues in the eye, resulting in a broader range of coverage compared to other MIGS procedures. iStent infinite is also versatile, making it an excellent choice for many glaucoma patients.

 Part of its versatility comes from the fact that it can be combined with cataract surgery or performed in a standalone surgical setting. iStent infinite maximizes outflow while minimizing disruption to the eye’s natural anatomy.

 It does this because it only occupies 3% of Schlemm’s canal, leaving the other 97% untouched.
 Combining this with the iStent infinite’s patented multidirectional stent design allows it to bypass resistance and restore physical outflow in the eye.

 Tube / Shunt / Trabeculectomy

 For patients with moderate to severe glaucoma, glaucoma surgery may be necessary.
-Most patients who require surgery have eye pressures that are too high despite attempts to lower the pressure with multiple eye drops or lasers.
+Most patients who require surgery have eye pressure that is too high despite attempts to lower the pressure with multiple eye drops or lasers.

-At Eye Consultants of Fargo, Dr. Grosz performs trabeculectomies.
-Some patients may need to be referred to a glaucoma specialist and this would be coordinated through Eye Consultants of Fargo when indicated.
+At Eye Consultants of North Dakota, Dr. Grosz performs trabeculectomies.
+Some patients may need to be referred to a glaucoma specialist, and this would be coordinated through Eye Consultants of North Dakota when indicated.